boat077/mail-mcp-bridge/README.md

 - Built for the MCP (Model Context Protocol) ecosystem
 - Inspired by the need to bridge email and AI
-- Tested with Claude Desktop on macOS 15.0+
+- Tested with Claude Desktop on macOS 26 (Tahoe)

 ## 📮 Contact